vikrant7/mobile-vod-bottleneck-lstm/README.md

 --------

 Make sure to be in python 3.6+ environment with all the dependencies installed.

+As described in section 4.2 of the paper, model has two types of LSTM layers, one is Bottleneck LSTM layer which reduces the number of channels by 0.25 and the other is normal Conv LSTM which has same number of channels as output as that of input.

 Training of multiple Conv LSTM layers is done in sequencial order i.e. fine tune and fix all the layers before the newly added LSTM layer.

 Before saving the checkpoint model, model gets validated on the validation set.
 All the checkpoint models are saved in **`models`** directory.

 #### Basenet